bcamarneiro/gov-perf/README.md

 ## Overview

 Gov-Perf-Frontend is a web application built with React and TypeScript that provides an interface for monitoring and analyzing government performance metrics.
-The application uses Privy for authentication and is built with modern React patterns and tools.

 ## Features